The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 Cervical mucus undergoes distinct changes after your period:

-• Turns watery then egg-white consistency near ovulation—signaling peak fertility.
+- Turns watery or egg-white in consistency near ovulation—signaling peak fertility.

-The Role of Estrogen Dominance After Your Period?
+The Role of Rising Estrogen After Your Period

 Following menstruation during the follicular phase, estrogen steadily climbs while progesterone remains low until after ovulation.
-This creates an “estrogen dominance” window where estrogen effects are prominent without balancing progesterone yet present.
+This does not automatically mean a medical problem called “estrogen dominance”; it simply means estrogen’s effects are more noticeable before progesterone rises in the luteal phase.

 The Impact of Age on Cycle Phases After Menstruation Ends

-As women age approaching perimenopause (typically mid-to-late 40s), cycles often become less predictable:
+As women age approaching perimenopause, often beginning in the 40s, cycles may become less predictable:

 Understanding what phase you’re in after your period becomes trickier but even more important for managing symptoms like hot flashes or irregular bleeding patterns common during this transition stage.